MIT-LCP/mimic-iv-website/content/about/cloud.md

 ## BigQuery

 BigQuery is a columnar, distributed relational database management system.
 BigQuery accesses only the columns specified in the query, making it ideal for data analysis workflows.
+[Read more about BigQuery on Google.](https://cloud.google.com/bigquery/)

 BigQuery is available at the following link: https://console.cloud.google.com/bigquery

 ### Adding physionet-data